teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 **solution**
 Press Cntrol+C in your Terminal, then input `bin/httpd.sh`

-Return to the Website, update
+Return to the Website, update the page, and you will find you can visit it sucessfully.